-Problem Statement 2: There is a need for an increase in parent awareness regarding the importance of student attendance as the most critical component to the development and education of the whole child.
+Problem Statement 2: There is a need for increased parent involvement regarding student attendance, student learning and mental health awareness as the most critical components to the development and education of the whole child.

-Root Cause 2: Increase of varied communication strategies and approaches that will build an understanding of the correlation between daily attendance and student achievement.
+Root Cause 2: The lack of varied strategies to tie high interest extracurricular and academics events together to increase the understanding of the correlation between parental involvement and student achievement.